mozilla/pipstrap/README.rst

 Version History
 ===============

+1.0.1
+  * Make flake8-compliant so you can embed it without having to make exceptions for it.

 1.0
   * Initial release.
 Before I signed the release, I verified all 3 embedded hashes from various network locations and the pip one against dstufft's GPG